hongily25/paris2023/README.md

 # day one

+- Thoughts: excited for all the eating and cafes.
+Wondering if it'll be too cold to walk around or if it'll rain.
-Lunch:
+- Lunch:
-Activity:
+- Activities:
-Dinner:
+- Dinner:

 # day two

+- Thoughts: Hope the schedule isn't too tight.
-Lunch:
+- Lunch:
-Activity:
+- Activities:
-Dinner:
+- Dinner:

 # day three

+- Thoughts: Lots of walking is inevitable.
-Lunch:
+- Lunch:
-Activity:
+- Activities:
-Dinner:
+- Dinner:

 # day four

+- Thoughts: Dining will take a long time.
-Lunch:
+- Lunch:
-Activity:
+- Activities:
-Dinner:
+- Dinner:

 # day five

+- Thoughts: Sad it'll be the last day.
-Lunch:
+- Lunch:
-Activity:
+- Activities:
-Dinner:
+- Dinner: